Meeting tomorrow's skills demands today. 375 million workers will have to learn new skills by 2030 to stay relevant.

 Reskilling and upskilling are not new.
 In a changing economy, workers have always had to learn or relearn how to do their jobs or acquire tools that enable them to perform differently.
 However, the pace of change across all industries is accelerating and has been affecting even blue-collar work.
 Thus, many workers feel they can no longer rely on their existing skills and knowledge to take them as far as they would like, creating a sense of urgency around reskilling.

 Companies and organizations play an important role in helping their workers reskill.
 In fact, the responsibility to reskill and upskill should not necessarily fall solely on the employee as businesses have a significant role to play by providing reskilling opportunities.
+Leveraging a robust upskilling and reskilling platform can help companies scale learning initiatives, track progress, and deliver tailored content to meet diverse employee needs.
 Not only do they need to develop the skills of their existing workers but also offer to retrain new employees who bring different skill sets or perspectives from their previous employment or educational experiences.

 Metrics, Measurements & Impact of Upskilling Technologies